2004 Dodge Dakota Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2004 Dodge Dakota
+A guide to repairs, service, and maintenance costs for your 2004 Dodge Dakota

 On 3.7L V6 and 4.7L V8 engines the camshaft position sensor may fail causing the engine to crank but not start or it can cause intermittent stalling.
 A failed camshaft position sensor will require replacement.